 We propose a better method based on the fact that the deformation is by nature constant along a linear kinematic feature.
 Averaging motion derivatives along these features could then filter out the noise without spoiling the information on the real deformation.
-Contrary to the isotropic smoother presented here above, the mean value of the shear obtained with the second method in the single crack case does not vary as a function of n.
-In other words, the scale at which the deformation is defined remains constant with the second method, which can be seen as an anisotropic smoother.
-In the case of a regular mesh and a single crack aligned with the x-axis, we verified that the area-weighted average of the shear along the crack is strictly constant whatever the value of n.
-For the rest of this study, we consider that our method does not modify the spatial scale at which the deformation is defined.
-In some cases this assumption may not be verified, for example, when two cracks intersect or when the treated cells do not belong to a linear kinematic feature.
-Two metrics will be used to analyze the error caused by intersecting cracks and to evaluate the proportion of treated cells that can actually be considered as cracks.
+Contrary to the smoother presented here above, the scale at which the deformation is defined remains constant with the second method.
+In other words, the mean value of the shear along the crack obtained with the second method does not vary as a function of n.
+We also verified that in the case of a regular mesh and a single crack aligned with the x-axis, the area-weighted average of the shear along the crack is strictly constant whatever the value of n.

-To detect the cells that are involved in the mapping of each linear kinematic feature, we define a threshold for total deformation ($\sqrt{\epsilon{\rm div}^2 + \epsilon{\rm shear}^2}$).
-Only the cells whose total deformation is above the threshold are selected to build the smoothing kernels (see Fig. 1e and f for an example with n=7).
-No filtering is applied on the cells where deformation is below the threshold.
+To detect the cells that are involved in the mapping of each linear kinematic feature, we define a threshold for total deformation ( $\sqrt{\epsilon_n^2 + \epsilon_s^2} \sqrt{\epsilon{div}^2 + \epsilon{shear}^2}$ ).
+Only the cells whose total deformation is above the threshold are taken into account selected to build the smoothing kernels (see Fig. 1e and f for an example with n = 7).
+Thanks to this preselection of cells, our method reduces the noise while preserving the No filtering is applied on the cells where deformation is below the threshold.
 We denote S the list of all the selected cells.
-For each cell $s \in S$, we define the kernel $K_s \subset S$ as the subset of cells that can be reached by crossing only selected contiguous cells and a maximum of n edges. $|K_s|$ is the size of the kernel.
-In the case of the single crack the size of the kernel is alway equal to 2n+1, except for the kernels whose center is close to the boundary of the domain.
-The kernel size may then be as low as n+1.
-Our method preserves the localization of the deformation by avoiding mixing the deformation between LKFs (i.e., cells where the deformation is intense) and the surrounding rigid plates (i.e., cells where deformation is almost zero).
-Moreover, the way the smoothing kernels are built using contiguous cells ensures that deformation between LKFs that are not connected will not be averaged together.
+For each cell $s \in S$ , we define the kernel $K_s \subset S$ as the subset of cells that can be reached by crossing only selected cells and a maximum of n edges. $|K_s|$ is the size of the kernel.
+In the case of the single crack the size of the kernel is alway equal to 2n + 1, except for the kernels whose center is close to the boundary of the domain.
+The kernel size may then be as low as n + 1.
+Our method preserves the localization of the deformation -by avoiding mixing the deformation between LKFs (i.e., cells where the deformation is intense) and the surrounding rigid plates (i.e., cells where deformation between LKFs that are not connected will not be averaged together.

 The proposed method relies on two parameters: the deformation threshold that determines which cells are selected and parameter n that determines how far we extend the kernel.
 In our test cases, the threshold value is chosen to be small enough to select all the deforming cells.
 For application to real data, the choice of this parameter is critical and is detailed in Section 2.2.
 The impact of parameter n on the total error, defined as the sum of the opening and closing errors, is shown in Fig. 2 (line with disk symbols).
-This error, when normalized by the sliding distance $u{\rm p}$, decreases from about 40 % to a residual error that depends on the normalized resolution.
-For a resolution of 0.1, the residual error (i.e., the error remaining for $n>d^{-1}$) is about 5 % as shown in Fig. 2.
+This error, when normalized by the sliding distance $u_p$ , decreases from about 40% to a residual error that depends on the normalized resolution.
+For a resolution of 0.1, the residual error is about 10(i.e., the error remaining for $n > d^{-1}$ ) is about 5% as shown in Fig. 2.
 Simple analytical developments (not shown here) and numerical experiments with d ranging [0.1-0.001] show that the residual error for the single slip case is proportional to the normalized resolution, whereas the initial error does not depend on the normalized resolution.